Penpix of Australia's Ashes squad

 Right-handed batsman

-Clarke's form with the bat since replacing Ricky Ponting as captain in 2011 has been little short of stupendous and Australia will need him at his very best if they have any chance of winning the series.
+Clarke's form with the bat since replacing Ricky Ponting as captain in 2011 has been little short of stupendous and Australia will again need him at his very best to give themselves any chance of winning the series.

-The man nicknamed 'Pup' became the first batsman to score four double-centuries in a calendar year in 2012, but with the retirements of veterans Ponting and Mike Hussey, enters the series under huge pressure to maintain the form and anchor his team's raw and often brittle batting lineup.
+The man nicknamed 'Pup' became the first batsman to score four double-centuries in a calendar year in 2012 and he grabbed a century in the lost series against India and England this year.

-A flare-up of a long-term back injury has made the captain's task even stiffer, disrupting his preparations and sidelining him for the entire Champions Trophy.
+The traditional flare-up of his long-term back injury has disrupted his preparations for both Ashes series this year but he is confident of playing all five tests.

+His creative approach to captaincy has many admirers but he continues to operate against a backdrop of rumours about his poor man-management within the team.

 Well fancy that: Having banked A$5.5 million in 2012, Clarke was the highest earning Australia-based sportsman, according to business magazine BRW.